clamsproject/aapb-annotations/README.md

 > [!IMPORTANT]
 > `YYMMDD-batchName` directory

-These sub-directories contains raw output files from the manual annotation process created by the annotation tool (or by hand like a `.csv` file).
+These sub-directories contain raw output files from the manual annotation process created by the annotation tool (or by hand like a `.csv` file).
 Different annotation tools create different file formats with diverse formatting.
 The `YYMMDD-` prefix _must_ indicate the time when a batch of annotation is conducted. (e.g., when the batch is decided to be annotated)
-These prefixes are important for easy sorting of annotation processes and machine ingestion of the raw data.
+These prefixes are used for the sorting of annotation processes and machine ingestion of the raw data.
 The `batchName` part of the directory name _must_ match only one of `.txt` files in the batches.

 #### Codebase for conversion
 > [!IMPORTANT]
-> (usually) `process.{sh,py}` and dependencies
+> _(usually)_ `process.{sh,py}` _and dependencies_

 A piece of software to process the raw manual annotations and generate the publicly-available "gold" dataset.
 The input file format to the tools/apps can vary (e.g. `.csv`, `.json`).
 In addition to the main code file, if the code requires additional dependencies/scripts, they can stay in the same directory.
-The dependencies information can be written down in the `README.md` (below) file or in a machine-friendly file with the list of dependencies (e.g. `requirements.txt` for `pip`).
+The dependencies information can be written down in the `README.md` file or in a machine-friendly file with the list of dependencies (e.g. `requirements.txt` for `pip`).

 #### Final "Gold" dataset files
 > [!IMPORTANT]